 This is a fun game that can create a bit of excitement in the TEFL classroom!
 The way it works is that students have to pass around an object of some kind and when the timer goes off or the music stops, they have to do a certain task.

 For beginners, I like to ask them a question using a conditional.
 For more advanced students, I like to have them ask a question using a conditional to the person who passed them the object.
-Try it out:
+Try out one of my favourite conditional speaking games:

 This is a nice activity for more advanced learners that focuses on listening skills.
 Find (or write) a passage that contains someone talking about future possibilities using conditionals (If I were rich, I would…).